fhilton/fhilton.github.io/_posts/2018-07-13-Intro-to-Application-Monitoring.md

 ![Application Monitoring Layers](/images/2018/07/MonitorLayers.png)

 The image above shows the different types of monitoring and the tools that were used.
-Also shown is [Stackify Retrace](https://stackify.com/retrace/) being used to trigger alerts and send them to [Slack](https://slack.com/).

 Lets take a look at each of the layers above and why you would use them.
 I'll be starting at bottom with the most common type and work my way to the top.